New Braunfels Christian Academy

 New Braunfels Christian Academy (NBCA) is a private preschool - 12th grade Christian school located in New Braunfels, Texas in the United States.
 NBCA is an independent, non-denominational school founded in 1981.
 NBCA receives day students from preschool to grade 12.
 The school is located in New Braunfels, Texas, south of Austin, and north of San Antonio.

 NBCA is a member of the Texas Association of Private Schools, and the Texas Association of Private and Parochial Schools.
 It is accredited by the Association of Christian Schools International, and the Southern Association of Colleges and Schools.

 School mascot and colors

-The official mascot of New Braunfels Christian Academy is the Walker the Wildcat.
+The official mascot of New Braunfels Christian Academy is the Wildcat.
 The boys' sports teams are referred to as the "Wildcats" and the girls' teams as "Lady Cats".
 The school colors are hunter green and black.

 Fine arts

 The NBCA Fine Arts Department for the secondary campus has been ranked first in the State of Texas for its division, TAPPS 2A.
 The band and choir compete at the district and state levels in concert, solo and ensemble TAPPS competitions.
 The student musical groups also perform at parades, local events and charity functions.